TIVOLI: the making of a Dance Musical

 This production is a great insight into the creative efforts of the massive team of people involved in the creation of Tivoli.
 The costumes, the colour, the humour – it’s all there – and makes us wonder what we lost when the lights went down on ¨the Tiv¨ for ever.

-Featured Video: the very first workshop, which was part of the documentary
+Videos Tab above: 1) the very first workshop, which was part of the documentary

-Video Tab above: the show itself that was also part of the documentary as well as a full two-hour DVD
+2) the show itself that was also part of the documentary as well as a full two-hour DVD